-In the first year of the program the resident is introduced to the specialty of prosthodontics, its scope and its history.
-The resident receives instruction in the laboratory and clinical aspects of complete dentures, removable partial dentures, fixed partial dentures, maxillofacial prosthetics, implant prosthodontics and treatment of temporomandibular dysfunction.
-The resident is required to know and use the materials and techniques for fabricating oral prostheses and to become proficient at performing all phases of laboratory work related to clinical patients.
-Aademic and clinical training in surgical prosthodontic procedures will be provided.
+In the first year of the program, the resident is introduced to the specialty of prosthodontics, its scope, and its history.
+The resident receives instruction in the laboratory and clinical aspects of complete dentures, removable partial dentures, fixed partial dentures, maxillofacial prosthetics, implant prosthodontics, implant surgery and treatment of temporomandibular dysfunction.
+The resident is required to know and use the materials and techniques for fabricating oral prostheses and to become proficient in performing all phases of laboratory work related to clinical patients.

 The resident will participate in seminars on specific topics in prosthodontics and on the relationship of prosthodontics to the other specialties.
 The resident will study biostatistics, research methodology, and select an in-depth research problem for thesis development and publication.

 The second year of the program is a continuation of the first year of training, with increased emphasis on the clinical treatment of patients and the advanced concepts of prosthodontics.
 The resident will spend more time conducting a research study and in the development of a thesis.
 A topic in the field of prosthodontics will be selected and developed into a high quality table clinic for presentation at the American College of Prosthodontists annual session.

 The third year of the program continues with more advanced clinical treatment and concepts of prosthodontics, including the completion of three patients to meet the current requirements for presentation to the American Board of Prosthodontics.
 The resident will spend a significant amount of time treating older adult patients.